haileydiaz06/PWMSignalsProject/README.md

 # PWM Signals Project
 By: Hailey Diaz

-**Arduino-Based LED Control Using PWM Signals:** Developed an Arduino-based LED project that utilizes Pulse Width Modulation (PWM) signals to control LED behavior.
+**Arduino-Based LED Control Using PWM Signals:** Developed an Arduino-based LED project that utilizes Pulse Width Modulation (PWM) signals to control LED brightness and fading behavior.
+Implemented variable brightness control and timed delays to create a smooth, gradual transition between LED intensities.

 # Hardware Component
 **- Arduino UNO** - Microcontroller that generates PWM signals to control the timing, brightness, and behavior of the LEDs.